eesahuh/le-wm/README.md

 # le-wm

-LeWM adapted for PiperX LeRobot training and real-robot deployment.
+LeWM adapted for Piper training and real-robot deployment.

 This repository started from the LeWorldModel codebase, but the checkout now contains the practical pieces needed to train and deploy a left-arm Piper policy: